-To make sure you are getting the best Usenet experience possible, check out our take on the best Usenet provider, with Newshosting and Giganews both being solid choices.
+To make sure you are getting the best Usenet experience possible, check out our take on the best Usenet provider, with Newshosting being the top choice.
 We’ve even got some exclusive discounts for our readers.
 Grab one today!

 Try risk-free for 14 days